Targeting System

 - Versus modes where AI needs to distribute attention across teams

-- Dynamic encounters where targets spawn/die mid-combat
+- Dynamic encounters where targets spawn or die mid-combat

 - Boss fights where specific AI should ignore player-switching